 - All chapters and some councils set specific academic expectations for students who seek to affiliate.
 The general minimum for membership is a 2.5 GPA.
-For some experiences, this is a high school GPA, for others, it is a cumulative college GPA. - Students are eligible to join a sorority or fraternity starting their first semester at Illinois State, though specific organizations may have alternative requirements. - All organizations can deny membership for questionable moral character.
+For some experiences, this is a high school GPA, for others, it is a cumulative college GPA. - Students are eligible to join a Greek organization starting their first semester at Illinois State, though specific organizations may have alternative requirements. - All organizations can deny membership for questionable moral character.
 Conduct unbecoming of a member is defined by each organization.
 Your actions reflect on your ability to join or remain in the community. - All organizations have financial obligations throughout the entirety of your undergraduate experience, and many last past your undergraduate experience.
-Some chapters have live-in housing requirements as well. - Joining a sorority or fraternity is a lifelong commitment, and you should research choices and options before committing. - It is never too late to join a sorority or fraternity.
+Some chapters have live-in housing requirements as well. - Joining a Greek organization is a lifelong commitment, and you should research choices and options before committing. - It is never too late to join a Greek organization.